satori-com/satori-video-sdk-cpp/docs/concepts.md

 * GNU `make` to compile and build the bot.

 ### Deploy
-The build process creates a C++ program that is statically linked to the SDK libraries and tools.
+The build process creates a C++ program that is statically linked to the SDK libraries.
 The built code has no outside dependencies, so you can run a bot on any macOS or Linux platform.

 Because you use Satori channels for all input and output, bots are well-suited to running in Docker containers.
 The